sdattri/MIDAS_Spec_V1/README.md

 ## GET Historical Rate Data

 To receive historical information, all accounts may query the GET RIN History Data call.
 This call is part of the HistoricalData endpoint.
 Pass a RIN with a parameter that identifies the “startdate” and “enddate” to return historic values for the specified RIN during that timeframe in XML or JSON as specified in the header.
 Please note, only historic RINs may be used in this call.
-For example, GHG and Flex Alert RINs have separate historic RINs.
+For example, GHG and Flex Alert RINs use different RINs to access historical values.
+See [CAISO Flex Alerts](#caiso-flex-alerts) and [SGIP GHG Emissions](#sgip-ghg-emissions) above for details.

 **Endpoint:** `/HistoricalData`